SmokyCinnamon/answerdoor_scr/readme.txt

+menu is the door

-content warning for eyes/eye contact, object heads
+content warning for eyes/eye contact, object heads (after jam)

 for zdzisius adoption jam